shirby/neaweb/who-we-are.md

 ### Authorization for Ministry and Standing of Local Churches

-These responsibilities in the United Church of Christ are vested in Associations.
+In the United Church of Christ, these responsibilities are vested in Associations.
 The Northeast Association Committee on Ministry \[link to description of COM\], authorizes, oversees, and supports our pastors, churches, and commissioned ministers.

 ### Current Priorities